 As this page abandonment chart from Kissmetrics demonstrates:

 …visitors just don’t have the patience to wait around.
 So, what do you do?

 But what about website caching?
-Have you looked into how leveraging something like browser caching and server caching could further improve loading times on your website?
+Have you looked into how to leverage WordPress browser caching as well as server caching and how it could further improve loading times on your website?
 Caching a website can mean the difference between a happy and frustrated visitor.